-VCX (Virtual Circuit eXchange) is a modular data communications system that allows terminal users to communicate with and switch between host computer applications.
-The VCX-100, a switching statistical multiplexer, is the entry level product for use in small networks or a feeder to a larger VCX chassis.

-VCX-100 options are available for 4, 8 or 16 ports, an RS 232, V.35 or V.11 trunk interface, and a desktop, wall mount, or card set for rack mounting.
+VCX (Virtual Circuit eXchange) is a modular data communications system allowing terminal users to communicate with and switch between host computer applications.
+The VCX-101, a switching statistical multiplexer, is the product for use in small networks or as a feeder to a larger VCX chassis.
+VCX-101 options are available for 8 or 16 ports, an RS 232, and V.35 or V.11 trunk interface.

-The VCX-100 is part of the VCX family and enjoys the feature rich heritage of this system.
+The VCX-101 is part of the VCX family and enjoys the feature rich heritage of this system.
 The VCX system is a modular data communications system.
 The basic function of a VCX system is to allow terminal users to communicate with host computers.
 A VCX system consists of one or more chassis populated with hardware and software modules.
 The modular design of the VCX system allows for open-ended expansion in both system size and function.
 With a basic complement of modules, a single chassis functions as an expandable intelligent data switch.
-With additional hardware and software modules, the VCX-100 can be linked to form a data communications network in which each chassis functions as a switching multiplexer.
+With additional hardware and software modules, the VCX-101 can be linked to form a data communications network in which each chassis functions as a switching multiplexer.